-The actual steps in a kill chain trace the typical stages of a cyberattack from early reconnaissance to completion where the intruder achieves the cyber intrusion.
+The actual steps in a kill chain trace the typical stages of a cyberattack from early reconnaissance to completion.
 Analysts use the chain to detect and prevent advanced persistent threats.

 According to Lockheed Martin’s APT documentation, the seven steps of the Cyber Kill Chain include the following:

-There is an abundance of hype when it comes to approaches for the detection of APTs.
+Approaches for the detection of APTs are subject to considerable hype.
 It is common to hear about specific attack methods and how these techniques can evade the usual defenses employed by organizations.
-But, the critical tools required to detect, investigate and respond to targeted attacks requires a holistic view of the attack lifecycle and a real-world understanding of the attacker’s intent.
+Yet the critical tools required to detect, investigate and respond to targeted attacks requires a holistic view of the attack lifecycle and a real-world understanding of the attacker’s intent.

 One key aspect of MITRE ATT&CK is that any specific technique detected also needs to be understood in the content of the larger attack pattern and environment in which the detection occurred.
 Analysts need tools that deliver detections with contextual details that help the analyst prioritize their investigations.

-As you might imagine, defending against Advanced Persistent Threats can be quite challenging.
+As you might imagine, defending against APTs can be quite challenging.
 By design, they are extremely hard to detect.
 And, their dormant, persistent nature makes them difficult to stop once they’ve taken root.
 You might think you’ve quarantined it, but it’s already replicated and hidden elsewhere.

 They are even able to elude AI-driven anomaly detection.
 Indeed, APTs may mimic the behaviors of real users and appliances, so they don’t trigger alerts.
-To defend against an APT, you need countermeasures that are themselves advanced and persistent.
-It won’t work to use legacy security tools that are episodic and reactive in nature.
-You have to go hunting the problem.
+To defend against an APT, you need countermeasures that are also advanced and persistent.
+It won’t work to use legacy security tools that are episodic and reactive.
+You must go hunting the problem.
 Then, once you start, you cannot stop hunting because hackers create a continuous threat.